 To work together in Word Online, you edit a document as you normally would, and if others are also editing it, Word Online alerts you to their presence, and shows you the paragraph they’re working on.
-There’s no special co-authoring mode and no command to begin co-authoring.
+There’s no special co-authoring mode and no command to begin working together at the same time.

 As authors come and go, Word Online notifies you briefly.

-You can always see who is currently working in the document by clicking the status bar at the bottom of the window.
+You can always see who is currently working in the document by clicking near the top of the window.

 Opening the document in your desktop application

 If you want to make changes that require features of the Word desktop application, click Open in Word and continue editing.
 For example, you might want to add a table of contents or a bibliography whose entries update automatically.

 Note Co-authoring in the Word desktop application requires Word 2010, Word 2013, or Microsoft Word for Mac 2011.

 In the Word desktop application, be careful not to introduce content or functionality to the document that will prevent other authors’ ability to edit the document in Word Online.
 For example, don’t use permissions features such as editing restrictions or marking the document as final.
 If you want to restrict access to the document, use the permission features where the document is stored (OneDrive, Office 365, or SharePoint).